skazantsev/MvcVulnerabilitiesDemo/README.md

 ```
 <hr>

-Without encoding symbols '<', '>' will be interpreted by browser as beginings and endings of html tags rather than text:
+Without encoding symbols '<', '>' will be interpreted by browser as beginnings and endings of html tags rather than text:
 ``` csharp
 @{
     var text = "<HTML> is awesome!";